Skip to content

 Here’s one of my favorite concert videos.
 It features pianist Alexis Weissenberg playing Stravinsky’s Three Movements from Petrushka.
 The director is Ake Falck, and while he didn’t exactly reinvent the wheel, the lighting and the camerawork here are superb.
 Notice

-pacificsymphony August 30, 2018 classical music, Video 1 Comment Read more
+pacificsymphony August 30, 2018 Classical Music, Video 1 Comment Read more

 Lukas Foss: Piano Concerto No. 1